 We are committed to ensuring that your personal data is secure with us and with the data processors who act on our behalf.
-We are continuously taking technical and organisational steps to better protect your information.

 You have the following rights under data protection law, although your ability to exercise these rights may be subject to certain conditions:

 - The right to receive a copy of and/or access the personal data that GMIT holds about you, together with other information about our processing of that data;

 - The right to request that any inaccurate data that is held about you is corrected and incomplete data updated;

 - The right, in certain circumstances, to request that we erase your personal data;

 - The right, in certain circumstances, to request that we no longer process your personal data for particular purposes, or to object to our use of your personal data or the way in which we process it;